Self-Transformation & Rebirth

 Death of your former Self

-People often refer to these painful episodes in our lives as “breakdowns”, but I can honestly tell to it was a complete death of who I was at the time.
+People often refer to these painful episodes in our lives as “breakdowns”, but I can honestly say it was a complete death of who I was at the time.
 But that death in many other ways was a birth of a much deeper new Self.
 I often ponder and refer to this change as being very similar to Oscar Wilde’s “The Happy Prince.”
 I strongly encourage you to think of that story in this way.

 When these experiences happen to us it’s like the big clock on the wall and time just stops.